Golden Bear (nightclub): Postclosure

 In 1990, an attempt was made to resurrect the Golden Bear as "Pepper's Golden Bear" in the new building on the original site.
 An unknown Will Ferrell made his stand-up comedy debut at the club during this period.
 However, it closed after six months.
 In 2010, Joe Daichendt, co-owner of Pierside Pavilion, proposed a new, $2 million, 7,500 sqft Golden Bear.
 The venue would be built at the site of movie theaters that closed in 2006.

 Huntington Beach celebrated memories of the club for the city's centennial celebration in September 2009, with a two-day Golden Bear reunion at the Hilton Waterfront Beach Resort, a few blocks from the original location.
 Honk, David Lindley, Ray Manzarek of The Doors, the Nitty Gritty Dirt Band, Chris Hillman and Herb Pederson were among the performers for the city's 100-year anniversary.
 In 2014, the city unveiled a commemorative plaque honoring the venue on the wall of the Pierside Pavilion.

+There is a planned revival of the nightclub in the works, set to open at OC Vibe in Anaheim in late 2028.